mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 1. Copying data

-For the second part of the day folder `nanopore` will become your working directory.
+For the second part of the day, set the nanopore folder as your working directory.

-First, copy your two samples to your working directory.
+Start by copying your two sample files into the working directory.
+Refer to the Excel spreadsheet shared on Slack to check the sample names.

 ```
 cp ../../4UProtistDiversity/raw_nanopore/sample_name .